vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/081/04_A_naH.md

 The standard interpr. of prá carā in c is as 2nd sg. impv. addressed to Soma, and this is certainly possible.
 But I think it is equally possible that, in this 1st ps.

 context, it’s a 1st sg. subjunctive, and the contents of the poet’s direct speech announced in immed. preceding brávīmi te.
-This is how it is rendered in the publ. tr.
+This is how it is rendered in the published translation

 The sú in c is in an unusual position, but it is in the same position as sú in the preceding hymn, IX.81.3, attributed to the same poet.
 There Oldenberg suggested (and I followed) reading it with the following noun as cmpd. *sucetúnā.
 I follow the same path here, reading *sujīváse, though this time without Oldenberg’s imprimatur.
 The case here is not as strong.
 With regard to IX.81.3 the putative cmpd sucetú- exists independently, while the transmitted stem cetú- does not.
 Here the opposite is true: the infinitival dat. jīváse is quite well attested, whereas sujīvás- is not found.
 This gives me pause about the emendation, but even without it, I think that sú should be read with jīváse and with its lexical value, not merely as a particle: “… to live well.”